December 18, 2024

 The Bonneville Power Administration says following through on its $25 million funding commitment to the development of SPP's Markets+ is simply a matter of preserving choice.

-PORTLAND, Ore. — As potential participants in SPP’s Markets+ day-ahead offering gear up for its second phase, Bonneville Power Administration has emerged as the proverbial 800-pound gorilla.
+PORTLAND, Ore. — As potential participants in SPP’s Markets+ day-ahead offering gear up for the second phase of the day-ahead market offering, Bonneville Power Administration has emerged as the proverbial 800-pound gorilla.

-With its 15,000 miles of transmission lines — about 70% of the region’s facilities — and 22 GW of low-cost hydroelectric power that it sells to its members, BPA is seen by some as obstinately pursuing Markets+ membership rather than joining others in CAISO’s competing Extended Day-ahead Market (EDAM).
+With its 15,000 miles of transmission lines — about 70% of the region’s facilities — and 22 GW of low-cost hydroelectric power that it sells to its customer base of publicly owned utilities, BPA is seen by some as obstinately pursuing Markets+ membership rather than joining others in CAISO’s competing Extended Day-ahead Market (EDAM).

-BPA says following through on its $25 million funding commitment to Markets+’ development, despite several studies that claim EDAM offers more benefits, is simply a matter of preserving a choice between the two markets.
-That and listening to the wishes of its “preference customers,” the utility districts, municipalities and cooperatives that buy BPA’s power.
+The federal agency says following through on its $25 million funding commitment to Markets+’ development, despite several studies that claim EDAM offers more benefits, is simply a matter of preserving a choice between the two markets.
+That and listening to the wishes of its “preference” customers, the utility districts, municipalities and cooperatives that buy BPA’s power.

-Dibble said BPA is still negotiating a funding agreement with SPP.
-She said there have not yet been any commitments, but that the agency’s intent is to “get an agreement that works for us and to fund.”
+Dibble said BPA still is negotiating a funding agreement with SPP.
+She said there have not yet been any commitments, but the agency’s intent is to “get an agreement that works for us and to fund.”

 SPP has set a Dec.
 16 deadline to finalize funding arrangements.